 - SOC 3320 Social Class and Inequality (3 credits)

-- Read the BSW Admissions Policies and Procedures
+- Read the BSW Admissions Criteria and Eligibility

 - Read the BSW Program Student Handbook